corretto/corretto-downloads/README.md

 This package will contain cross version download information and links that do not fit into the version specific packages.

+You can download specific Corretto version at [https://downloads.corretto.aws/](https://downloads.corretto.aws/).

 ## Latest available artifacts

 A JSON file containing the paths and checksums to all of the latest Corretto artifacts is available in [latest_links/indexmap_with_checksum.json](latest_links/indexmap_with_checksum.json)